ishanc312/othelloOnline/README.md

     return playMove(player, optimalPos, board);
 }
 ```
-This recursive `minimax()` function returns a tuple as opposed to a singular value, returning both the heuristic evaluated on a board on which the "optimal" position was played, and the optimal position itself.
-Then, `botPlayMove()` calls upon the `minimax` function to select an `optimalPos`, and then calls `playMove()` with that `optimalPos`.
+This recursive `minimax()` function returns a tuple as opposed to a singular value.
+- This tuple is comprised of the value of the heuristic evaluated on a board on which the "optimal" position was played, and the actual optimal position itself.
+- Then, `botPlayMove()` calls upon the `minimax` function to select an `optimalPos`, and then calls `playMove()` with that `optimalPos`.
+- In the actual gameplay loop, similar logic is followed as described in the **Player v.
+Player** code above; the key difference is that `botPlayMove()` is called following legal play by the (human) player.

 #### Player v.
 Player (Online) ####
 ```javascript